kanidm/kanidm/book/src/entry_management.md

 ## Application Details

 There are some important details for how Kanidm applies these migrations.
-This is due to the fact that Kanidm is a distributed system, and we strive to ensure that all users data is consistent and as expected.
+This is due to the fact that Kanidm is a distributed system, and we strive to ensure that all data is consistent and correct.

 ### Filesystem Access